 The purpose of empirical analysis here is to conduct comparative studies on the effects of three factors on export increases for each destination.
-These factors are (1) exchange rates, (2) income factors of destination countries/regions, and (3) enhanced colonial policies, including increased investment in Japan's colonies and semi-colonies.
+These factors are (a) exchange rates, (b) income factors of destination countries/regions, and (c) enhanced colonial policies, including increased investment in Japan's colonies and semi-colonies.
 In this estimate, real exports are treated as dependent variables, and real exchange rates, real GDP, and direct investments from Japan are treated as explanatory variables.

-First, in the estimation of total real exports (excluding figures for China and Manchuria), the real effective exchange rate and the real GDP for the world are treated as explanatory variables.
-The real effective exchange rate is compiled by an export value-based weighting system.
-(For real exports and the real effective exchange rate, refer to Figure 12.)
-The real GDP for the world consists of the GDPs of major countries and regions with an export value-based weighting system.
-For real effective exchange rates, the figures for the current and previous terms are both made explanatory variables, considering the time lag after which exchange rate fluctuations affect trade volume.
-The sample period is 1914-37, a period during which nominal exchange rates and real GDP figures for each country or region are available.
-For all data, annual figures are transformed into indexes established by setting the 1934-36 average as 100, logarithms of which are utilized.
+First, in the estimation of total real exports (excluding figures for China and Manchuria), real effective exchange rate and the real GDP for the world are treated as explanatory variables.
+The effective exchange rate is compiled by an export value based weighting system.
+The real GDP for the world consists of the GDPs of major countries and regions with an export value based weighting system.
+(For real export and real effective exchange rate, refer to